Welcome to the archive of Yaron Maïm’s artistic research.

 +

-• Their work has been presented internationally with institutions such as the Max Planck Institute for Mathematics in the Sciences Leipzig, Technische Universität Berlin, and dance and theater companies including Christoph Winkler and Angélica Liddell.
+• Projects span independent research, collaborations, and commissioned contributions, and have been presented internationally with the Max Planck Institute for Mathematics in the Sciences Leipzig, Technische Universität Berlin, and with dance and theater companies including Christoph Winkler and Angélica Liddell.

 document.querySelectorAll("details.expand").forEach((el) => { const summary = el.querySelector(".expand-summary"); el.addEventListener("toggle", () => { summary.textContent = el.open ? "-" : "+"; }); });